open-edge-platform/infra-onboarding/.github/PULL_REQUEST_TEMPLATE.md

 <!---
-  SPDX-FileCopyrightText: (C) 2022 Intel Corporation
+  SPDX-FileCopyrightText: (C) 2025 Intel Corporation
-  SPDX-License-Identifier: LicenseRef-Intel
+  SPDX-License-Identifier: Apache-2.0
   ------------------------------------------------------

   Author Mandatory (to be filled by PR Author/Submitter)